SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pwm/readme.md

 - Using configuration wizard, one can configure different parameters:

   - **Common Configuration for all PWM Channels**
-    - Base Timer Selection: There are two base timers.
-Timer for each channel and Timer for all channels.
-If Timer (All Channels) is selected, make sure PWM channel-0 is installed.
+    - Base Timer Selection: The application provides two base timer options—one for each channel individually and one shared across all channels.
+If using only Channel 0, select the **Timer (All Channels)** option and ensure PWM Channel 0 is installed.
+If using any channel other than Channel 0, select the **Timer (Each Channel)** option to configure individual timers per channel.

   - **General Configuration for individual PWM Channel**
     - Frequency: Frequency changes from 500Hz to 200Khz.
 By default 25Khz is considered.